OliverEvans96/instant-docs/src/pages/docs/instaml.md

 ])
 ```

-You can specify multiple ids in one `link` too:
+You can specify multiple ids in one `link` as well:

 ```javascript
 transact([